1999mjc/GATCL/README.md

    The core structure of GATCL

 3. `example.py`
-   Example pipeline(Data preprocessing, model training and inference, clustering, and evaluation matrix calculation)
+   Example pipeline(Data preprocessing, model training and inference, clustering, evaluation matrix calculation and so on)

 4. `data file`
    Example data for example.py